SkygearIO/features/features/285-design-webhooks/use-cases.md

   invitation token should be reused in subsequent signup request until its expiry.
 - In `after_user_create` event handler:
+    - Check if referenced consumption record is expired: if it is expired, there's an anomaly in the delivery of events and it must be resolved.
     - Clear the expiry time and set consumed user ID in referenced consumption record.

+If an anomaly occured:
+- Renewing the record would not exceed the consumption limit: possible to resolve it automatically by renewing the record as valid.
+- Renewing the record would exceed the consumption limit: disable the user and notify developer to resolve it manually.

 ### Naive Approaches